Great H of Scotland: In Scotland

 Scottish inventories mention the great diamond and ruby of Mary's "H", with an associated small gold chain.
 Mary was allowed to keep this jewel after the death of her husband Francis II of France in 1561 and brought it to Scotland.
 She had to return the Egg of Naples and other pieces regarded as French crown jewels.

-In 1578, the Great 'H' was described as:The jowell callit the greit Hary with the letter H contening a grit diament and a grit ruby.
+In 1562, the "Great H" was included in an inventory with Mary's pendant jewels, her bacques a pandre.
+In 1578, the Great 'H' was described in Scots as:The jowell callit the greit Hary with the letter H contening a grit diament and a grit ruby.

 The jewel, as its name suggests, may have been a present from Henri II of France and Catherine de' Medici, and a similar jewel was listed in an inventory of French crown jewels made in 1551, a red-enamelled and diamond-set letter "H" with a cabochon ruby below.
 It has sometimes been suggested the Great H was a gift from Henry VII to Margaret Tudor, mother of James V of Scotland.
 James V, Mary's father, owned a different 'H' jewel, a hat badge with a ruby and two figures with the letter 'H', possibly a gift from Henry VIII of England, or a jewel formerly belonging to Margaret Tudor.

-Mary hoped to add the "Great H" to the crown jewels of Scotland in memory of her reign, in a list of potential bequests she made in childbed in 1566.
-She left a second lesser gold "H" which included a cabochon ruby and a pendant pearl to Lord Darnley.
+Mary hoped to add the "Great H" to the crown jewels of Scotland in memory of her reign (and her French marriage), in a list of potential bequests she made in childbed at Edinburgh Castle in 1566.Une grosse bacque a pandre facon de / h / en laquelle y a ung groz diamant taille a faces et au dessus ung groz rubiz cabochin garny dune petitte chesne.